 Prior to each data collection bout locate sampling equipment.
-If the site has species that will be monitored in $0.25 \,\mathrm{m} \times 0.25 \,\mathrm{m}$ patches, and this is the first sampling bout or selection of individuals bout, you will need to construct a sampling quadrat (RD[09]).
-If the site has species that will be monitored in $1 \,\mathrm{m} \times 1 \,\mathrm{m}$ patches, use the sampling frame from RD[08] for establishment and monitoring of patches of woody species.
+If the site has species that will be monitored in 0.25 m x 0.25 m patches, and this is the first sampling bout or selection of individuals bout, you will need to construct a sampling quadrat (RD[09]).
+If the site has species that will be monitored in 1 m x 1 m patches, use the sampling frame from RD[08] for establishment and monitoring of patches of woody species.
 Familiarize yourself with the phenophase definitions (Appendix B) and domain/species specific photos contained in internal reference materials.
-Bringing photos with you to the field is advised for all technicians.
+Bringing photos with you to the field is advised for all staff.